ahmetcancicek/fedora-post-install/README.md

 # Fedora Post Install

-Bash script in this repository can help you to install many programs quickly.
+Bash scripts in this repository can help you to install many programs quickly.
 Although the script is simple, after installing the operations system, you might save your time due to using it.

 [![GPLv3 License](https://img.shields.io/badge/License-GPL%20v3-yellow.svg)](https://opensource.org/licenses/)